-- (a) either - i. qualified for a degree in a New Zealand University which is of relevance to clinical teaching and the proposed course of study, - ii. qualified for an appropriate health professional qualification requiring at least three years full-time tertiary study at level 7, and - iii. been admitted ad eundem statum as entitled to enrol for the Postraduate Certificate, and - (b) qualifications and experience that accord with membership of an approved health professional association, or be registered to practice within a health environment.
+- qualified for a degree in a New Zealand University which is of relevance to clinical teaching and the proposed course of study, or - ii. qualified for an appropriate health or allied professional qualification requiring at least three years full-time tertiary study at an appropriate level; or - iii. been admitted ad eundem statum as entitled to enrol for the Postgraduate Certificate, and - (b) qualifications and experience that accord with membership of an approved health professional association, or be registered to practice within a health environment.